SqlToys/SqlFormatter-OBSOLETE/README.md

 ## Parser
 * This tool uses my own sql parser which consumed some hundreds hours of hard work.
-* It works pretty well for my personal needs, parses complex queries with several sub-queries or some hundreds of unions
+* Works pretty well for my personal needs, parses complex queries with several sub-queries or some hundreds of unions
-* It doesn't cover any sql dialect fully at current development stage, only most used statements and clauses
+* Doesn't cover any sql dialect fully at current development stage, only most used statements and clauses
-* test unit with almost 850 queries I've made to work through years
+* Test unit with almost 850 queries I've made to work through years
-* test method: parse query to a tree, list that tree to text, then compare source and result text with uppercase and wo. white spaces
+* Test method: parse query to a tree, list that tree to text, then compare source and result text with uppercase and wo. white spaces

 ## Things to do
 ### General ideas